arnab132/Meteorological-Data-Analysis-using-Python/README.md

 # Meteorological-Data-Analysis-using-Python

-It can also be termed as Weather analysis or Meteorological data Analysis.
+It can also be termed as Weather analysis or Meteorological data analysis.

 ![image](https://user-images.githubusercontent.com/22562694/122146578-fbbe1a00-ce74-11eb-958d-4ce18a21eef2.png)